5 days in, survivors still found in quake-hit Turkey, Syria

 President Bashar Assad and his wife have visited injured quake victims in a hospital in the coastal city of Latakia, a base of support for the Syrian leader.

-Syrian state TV said Assad and his wife Asma on Saturday morning visited Duha Nurallah, 60, and her son Ibrahim Zakariya, 22, who were pulled out alive the night before from under the rubble of a building in the nearby coastal town of Jableh, five days after the earthquake.
+Syrian state TV said Assad and his wife Asma on Saturday morning visited Duha Nurallah, 60, and her son Ibrahim Zakariya, 22, who were pulled out of rubble the night before in the nearby coastal town of Jableh.

+The head of the World Health Organization Tedros Adhanom Ghebreyesus arrived in Syria’s northern city of Aleppo on Saturday, bringing with him 35 tons of medical equipment, state news agency SANA reported.
+He said another plane carrying an additional 30 tons of medical equipment will arrive in the coming days.

+The opposition Syrian Civil Defense, also known as White Helmets, said Saturday that it “is almost impossible to find people alive.”

 Shaheen reported from Latakia, Syria.
 Fraser reported from Ankara.
 Bassem Mroue in Beirut and Ghaith Alsayed in Bab al-Hawa, Syria, contributed.